Hi, I’m Lindsay!

-I write historical fiction for teens and adults, as well as poetry for kids, and I'm heading up a new magazine for teens called IDENTIFY.
-I'm also a mom of humans and cats, a wife, a music addict, and a thrift shop queen.
-I'm always treasure-hunting for interesting stuff tucked away in strange places- especially great stories.
+I write historical fiction for teens and adults, as well as poetry for kids, and I’m a youth librarian, too.
+I’m also a mom of humans and cats, a wife, a music addict, and a thrift shop queen.
+I’m always treasure-hunting for interesting stuff tucked away in strange places- especially great stories.

 As a kid and teen, I moved a bazillion times – from the city to a flood plain, back to the city then on to a redneck mountain town, next to a smelly farmhouse with hideous, mismatched wallpaper, and finally to a nice place in the suburbs.
 It was pretty miserable for a shy, anxious kid to keep starting over, so, somewhere around the 7th move, I started writing – and never stopped.
 Luckily for everyone, however, I did stop writing those dreadful angst poems.
 Seriously.
 They were so bad I burned them.